bh3r1th/coding_challenge/README.md

-# coding_challenge
+# Coding Challenge

-This coding challenge is meant to test problem solving, execution, communication, and documentation.
-Documentation is really important and the solution should provide specific instructions on our to build and run your solution.
-Software building and designing is more of an art than just a skill so be creatvie and have fun.
+This coding challenge tests problem-solving, execution, communication, and documentation.
+Documentation is essential, and the solution should provide specific instructions for building and running it.
+Solution architecture design is more art than a skill, so be creative and have fun.

+## Challenge Statement